dimsmol/npgt/README.md

 		* update - update query maker, required
 		* insert - update query maker, required
 		* maxUpdateAttemptsCount - how many update attempts can be performed, 2 by default
-		* transform(row, ctx) - function to transform result data, null by default (not applied)
+		* transform(row, queryCtx) - function to transform result data, null by default (not applied)
 		* insertFirst - first try to insert, then update
 		* nonQuery - ignore any resulting rows when true, false by default
 	* cb signature by default expects queries may return rows: